barmud/OOP_Ex2/README.md

 - We extends FutureTask to inherit all of the functionality provided by FutureTask for managing the execution and result of an asynchronous task.
 ********!************FixMe******!*********FixMe******!*****************
+## Paramters
+- Callable<V>: This is the ``Callable`` object that is being executed by the task.
+It represents the task that will be executed and it's of generic type V representing the type of the result that the task will produce.
+- TaskType: This is an enumeration that represents the priority of the task.
+The lower the value the more important the task.

 ### Desgin patterns:
 #### factory desgin pattern: